Comparisons

 • Steeper learning curve

-DocuSign CLM is the strongest pick when your organization is already in the DocuSign ecosystem.
+Docusign CLM is the strongest pick when your organization is already in the Docusign ecosystem.
 E-signature integration is native, not through a third-party connector.
 That means smoother signing and fewer failure points.
-The DocuSign brand also carries weight internally.
+The Docusign brand also carries weight internally.
 Procurement and IT approval become much easier than pitching a lesser-known vendor.
-If your team relies on Salesforce, DocuSign CLM's integration is one of the deepest available.
+If your team relies on Salesforce, Docusign CLM's integration is one of the deepest available.
+Docusign was named a Leader in the 2025 Gartner Magic Quadrant for CLM for the sixth consecutive year.

 SalesforceGoodExcellent

-Best for: Companies already invested in DocuSign ecosystem.
+Best for: Companies already invested in the Docusign ecosystem.

 Trade-offs vs Ironclad: